lindavr/Docs/readme.md

 - [Creating files on Github](https://github.com/blog/1327-creating-files-on-github)
 - [Upload files to your repositories](https://github.com/blog/2105-upload-files-to-your-repositories)

 When you're finished, scroll to the bottom of the page where you can "Propose file change", which is the default option when you have read access to the repository.
 Users with read access will then be directed to a working branch in their own fork of the repository (which GitHub will also create for you if it does not already exist), and be presented with a "Create pull request" page to create a new entry in the repo's Pull Request queue.
-For more information, see the [Editing files in another user's repository](https://help.github.com/articles/editing-files-in-another-user-s-repository/) GitHub article.
+For more information on the entire workflow, see the [Editing files in another user's repository](https://help.github.com/articles/editing-files-in-another-user-s-repository/) GitHub article.

 **Note**: the workflow is slightly different when you have write permissions to a repository.
 For more information, see the [Editing files in your repository](https://help.github.com/articles/editing-files-in-your-repository/) GitHub article.

 #### Large submissions: using a GitHub fork

-If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to fork the repository you will be contributing to, using the GitHub user interface.
-A fork is a replica of the main repository, which provides you with a working copy which you can use in isolation.
+If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to use the GitHub fork feature.
+A *fork* is a replica of the main repository, which provides you with a working copy which you can use in isolation.
 If you're not already familiar with making Github contributions, you will also need to install a local Git tool such as Git Bash, a Markdown editor, and learn some Git commands.

-**Note**: Microsoft employees that own (or are regular contributors to) docs.microsoft.com are expected to use a fork of the private repo where their content resides.
+**Note**: Microsoft employees that own (or are regular contributors to) docs.microsoft.com content, are expected to use a fork of the private repo where their content resides.

 #### Additional considerations